AleoNet/aleo-setup/phase1-cli/README.md

 Available commands:

-  new                   creates a new challenge for the ceremony contribute            contribute to ceremony by producing a response to a challenge (or create a new challenge if this is the first contribution) beacon                contribute randomness via a random beacon (e.g. a bitcoin block header hash) verify-and-transform  verify the contributions so far and generate a new challenge
+  new                   creates a new challenge for the ceremony contribute            contribute to the ceremony by producing a response to a challenge (or create a new challenge if this is the first contribution) beacon                contributes randomness via a random beacon (e.g. a bitcoin block header hash) verify-and-transform  verify the contributions so far and generate a new challenge
 ```